-When Magento was first released, it provided customers with a personalized eCommerce experience.
-It still does this excellently.
-Yet as Magento stores have grown and their requirements have changed, this personalized experience now needs to be delivered to an increasingly large customer base, and in an increasingly efficient way.
-Magento 2 performance optimization helps store owners to do just this.
+When Magento was first released, it provided an eCommerce platform that offered functionality not seen before.
+It still does, but as Magento stores have grown, their requirements have changed.
+The platform’s functionality now needs to be delivered to an increasingly large customer base, and in an increasingly performant way.
+For this reason, we’ve made sure that our Magento solutions are optimized to make the best use of the resources available to them.

-Since its first release, Nexcess has constantly worked to increase performance and optimize Magento environments; not just for us but for everyone.
+Since Magento’s creation, Nexcess has worked to increase performance and optimize Magento environments.
 Our first guide, released in 2013, helped developers to create incredible, high-performance Magento stores.
 Stores which beat out the competition when it came to speed, efficiency, and responsiveness.

-Our newest guide brings things into 2018 (and beyond), with everything from PHP optimizations, MySQL recommendations, and notes on how to implement Varnish and full-page caching effectively.
+Our newest guide brings things into 2018 (now 2019), with everything from PHP optimizations, MySQL recommendations, and notes on how to implement Varnish and full-page caching effectively.
 Moreover, we’ve included all of this in a convenient 68-page book available for any Magento 2 developer who wants to know how to optimize a Magento 2 site.

 What Has Changed With Magento 2?